Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 100CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(RttImuStatePublisher)

-In this step, we will use a message of the sensor_msgs/Imu type, which is one of the ROS standard message types.
-This message type is used to store the state values of the Inertial Measurement Unit (IMU).
-The IMU is basically a three-axis gyroscope and accelerometer that determine three-dimensional angular velocity and acceleration, and is also used for further estimation of posture and position.
+This step uses the sensor_msgs/Imu message type, one of ROS’s standard message types.
+This type stores state values from an Inertial Measurement Unit (IMU).
+An IMU fundamentally consists of three-axis gyroscopes and accelerometers that measure three-dimensional angular velocity and acceleration, and is also used for estimating attitude and position.

 rosmsg show sensor_msgs/Imu